What is Hartnup disease?

-Hartnup disease, also referred to as Hartnup disorder, is a hereditary metabolic disorder that makes it difficult for your body to absorb certain amino acids from the intestine and to reabsorb these amino acids from the kidney.
-Amino acids are essential building blocks that are responsible for creating protein in the body.
-This inherited condition is an autosomal recessive trait.
-This means that people who are born with the condition have inherited a mutated gene from both parents.
+Hartnup disease is also referred to as Hartnup disorder.
+It’s a hereditary metabolic disorder.
+It makes it difficult for your body to absorb certain amino acids from your intestine and reabsorb them from your kidneys.
+Amino acids are essential building blocks for creating protein in your body.

-The disease was named for the Hartnup family of England, who were looked at in a 1956 study of the disease (Sekulovic, 2011).
-Four of eight family members were found to have excessive amounts of amino acids in their urine, skin rash, and ataxia (lack of coordination of voluntary muscle movements).
-These signs and symptoms are characteristic of Hartnup disease, which affects the skin and the brain.
+Hartnup disease was named for the Hartnup family of England, who were featured in a 1956 study of the condition.
+Four out of eight family members were found to have excessive amounts of amino acids in their urine.
+They also had skin rash and a lack of coordination of their voluntary muscle movements, known as ataxia.
+These are the signs and symptoms characteristic of Hartnup disease, which typically affects the skin and brain.